trepmal/wp-revisions-cli/readme.md

 		Clean revisions for given post type(s).
 Default: any

 	[--after-date=<yyyy-mm-dd>]
-		Clean revisions published on or after this date.
+		Clean revisions on posts published on or after this date.
 Default: none.

 	[--before-date=<yyyy-mm-dd>]
-		Clean revisions published on or before this date.
+		Clean revisions on posts published on or before this date.
 Default: none.

 	[--post_id=<post-id>]
 		Clean revisions for given post.